 Somehow, in some weird way, I could relate to a parent of a newly diagnosed child with diabetes.
 The diseases are vastly different, with discussion of survival rate piled on top of complications, but ever so similarly, I sat in a room with a doctor and a nurse educator, grasping the new hat I was wearing—a heart mom, like a D-Mom.
 After 27 years as the patient, I was now the parent.
 I can relate to you diabetes parents now.

 I couldn’t fathom attending another appointment but the cardiologist recommend we come back for a further ultrasound.
 I could barely eat all week, my blood sugars became nearly the last priority on my mind, as I ignored all beeping highs and lows and procrastinated any infusion set changes.
 I was physically weak and mentally exhausted, completely out of control and still trying to comprehend what was actually happening.

-At this visit, the same heart anatomy showed up on the board, but this time our cardiologist moved our “standard risk” down to a 30ish percent chance of survival (he requested we come back for a second ultrasound).
+At this visit, the same heart anatomy showed up on the board, but this time our cardiologist moved our “standard risk” down to a 30 percent-ish chance of survival (he requested we come back for a second ultrasound).